IncideDigital/rvt2-docs/docs/rvt2/windows.md

 ### Job `windows.recentfiles_default`

-Parse lnk and jumplist files from a Windows image.
+Parse all lnk and jumplist files present in a mounted source.
 Generates a summary file with all recent files sources.

 #### Configurable parameters